Animated duck linking to index

 Home Improvement #2

-This morning the council dumped big bins.
+This morning, local council dumped big bins.

 to chuck the dryer out and all those tins

-of procrastinated things that you can find."
+of procrastinated things we can find."

-We heave them with a clunk
+We box our sins and heave them with a clunk

-as our neighbours add a stove,
+as neighbours add plastic chairs and a stove,

-once showroom proud but now just junk
+once showroom proud - now appraised as junk

-in a soon to be buried treasure trove.
+a soon-to-be buried treasure trove.

-Scavengers arrive to scrutinize the purge.
+Scavengers arrive, scrutinize the purge.

-to rid our lives of clutter.
+to rid our shoddy home of clutter.

-to pilfer from the wreckage of our suburban lives.
+the private wreckage of our suburban lives.

 [Sonnet from a collection by S.C.N.
 Pockley]